First Flight

 I may have made up parts of this story.
 Druids are commonly associated with the Celts earlier in history.
 We don’t hear so much about them later.
 This is perhaps due to two reasons: one, it was first the Romans, then later Christian conquerors, who repressed the druids for fear of their power, and two, in compliance with their own customs, the druids didn’t write.

 I’m sure I’ve exaggerated the Bavarian kings’ wealth, and as far as history is concerned, druids did not call dragons.
-We know better.
+Some of us know better.

 Continue ReadingThe Baiuvarii Dragon